TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-availabilityandconnectivity-18456-new-st.md

 ### Error 18456: Login failed for user X

-* Login failures may occur commonly for one or more of the following reasons -
+* Login failures may occur commonly for one or more of the following reasons:

   * Incorrect / empty passwords
   * Database requested by user does not exist
   * The connections were rejected due to DoS Guard protection
   * Insufficient permissions

 * Troubleshoot this error using the [Azure SQL Database Connectivity troubleshooter](https://docs.microsoft.com/azure/sql-database/troubleshoot-connectivity-issues-microsoft-azure-sql-database#unable-to-log-in-to-the-server-errors-18456-40531?WT.mc_id=pid:13491:sid:32745425/) <br>